core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Informative response.
 A CoAP response message that the server sends to a given client via unicast, providing the client with information on a group observation.

+# Prerequisites # {#sec-prereq}

+In order to use multicast notifications as defined in this document, the following prerequisites have to be fulfilled.

+* The server and the clients need to be on a network on which multicasts can reach a sufficiently large portion of the clients.

+* The server needs to be provisioned with multicast addresses whose token space is placed under its control.
+On general purpose networks, unmanaged multicast addresses such as "All CoAP Nodes" (see {{Section 12.8 of RFC7252}}) are not suitable for this purpose.

+* The server and the clients need to agree out of band that multicast notifications may be used.

+   This document does not describe a way for a client to influence the server's decision to start group observations and thus to use multicast notifications.
+This is done on purpose.

+   That is, the mechanism specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.

+   If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means to opt in to multicast notifications.

 # Server-Side # {#sec-server-side}

 The server can, at any time, start a group observation on one of its resources.
 Practically, the server may want to do that under the following circumstances.